Mother's Day brings record sales, generating $110M in revenue during the week of May 4th.

 ProPlants officially launches as a new brand—an organic extension of the ProFlowers brand, which targets plant customers directly.

 Provide Commerce receives the Marble Workplace Excellence Award for Medium-sized Companies from the San Diego Society for Human Resource Management.

 Provide Commerce outgrows its old building (again).
 In August, we relocate our headquarters to 4840 Eastgate Mall, along with 496 employees.

 Employees receive commemorative Flip video cameras to celebrate reaching $400 million in sales.

 Shari’s Berries dips its 15-millionth berry.

 We hit 15 million customers!

-Shari’s Berries dips its ten-millionth berry.
+Shari’s Berries dips its 10-millionth berry.

 Provide Commerce is voted as one of “California’s Best Places to Work” by Employers Group.

-We get up to 14 million customers!
+We reached 14 million customers!